symfony/symfony-docs/reference/configuration/security.rst

 will intercept any requests (``POST`` requests only, by default) to this URL and process the submitted login credentials.

-Be sure that this URL is covered by your main firewall (i.e. don't create a separate firewall just for ``check_path`` URL).
+Be sure that this URL is covered by your main firewall (e.g. don't create a separate firewall just for ``check_path`` URL).

 use_forward